rbcavanaugh/reproducibility-aphasia-JSLHR/README.md

-# Reproducibility in small-N treatment research: a tutorial through the lens of aphasiology
+# Reproducibility in small-N treatment research: a tutorial using examples from aphasiology

 **This repository contains data, analytical code, supplemental materials, and a pre-print for the above titled manuscript currently under review**